theowenyoung/gatsby-plugin-intl/README.md

 To make it easy to handle i18n with multi-language url routes, the plugin provides several components.

-To use it, simply import it from `gatsby-plugin-intl`.
+To use it, simply import it from `gatsby-plugin-react-intl`.

 | Component           | Type      | Description                                                                                                                                                                  |
 | ------------------- | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |